shadowga/website/_docs/1/e-servranks.md

 Developers do exactly what it says, develop for the server.
 They are in charge of making needed modifications to plugins and services.
 Developers are also given access as collaborators on the
 GitHub organization page, allowing them to edit projects.
 <br>
-There are only four developer admins, and one lead developer.
+There are only four Developer Admins, and one Lead Developer.
 <br>
 _Admins for this rank are hand-picked._